Harsha642/Four-Port-Switch-Verification/Lab1/Readme.md

 - `getname()`: To return instance name as a string.
 - `print()`: To display all packet properties.

-2. Initial Packet Testing
+**2. Initial Packet Testing**

-- Created packet instance
+Create packet instance
-- Assigned data and target properties to non-zero values
-- Printed the instance using different print policies
+Assign data and target properties to non-zero values Print the instance using different print policies